russian lawyer in nassau county new york

 Cooperative apartment – Dwelling unit in a multi-dwelling complex in which each owner has an interest in the entire complex and a lease of his own apartment, though he does not own his apartment as in the case of a condominium.
 Black’s Law Dictionary, 6th Ed.

-If you plan to buy apartment in New York City, you would have to decide between buying a condominium (condo) or a cooperative apartment (co-op).
-Coop apt would be cheaper to buy than a condo unit.
+If you plan to buy an apartment in New York City, you would have to decide between buying a condominium (condo) or a cooperative apartment (co-op).
+A coop apt would be cheaper to buy than a condo unit.
 However, its ownership has more restrictions than condo apt.

-Dealing with Condo Boards much easier than dealing with Coop Boards, especially when it comes to initial application as well as getting tenants approved by the board, if you decide to lease it.
+Dealing with Condo Boards much easier than dealing with Coop Boards, especially when it comes to the initial application as well as getting tenants approved by the board if you decide to lease it.
 In addition, when you own a condo – you actually own it.
-However, if you purchase a co-op, you own shares of a corporation which owns the building.
-Purchasing a condo is very similar to buying house since you legally own your apartment and will receive a deed to it.
+However, if you purchase a co-op, you own shares of a corporation that owns the building.
+Purchasing a condo is very similar to buying a house since you legally own your apartment and will receive a deed to it.

-REAL ESTATE DEVELOPMENT, INVESTMENT AND ACQUSITION CONSULTING; INTERNATIONAL PROJECTS
+REAL ESTATE DEVELOPMENT, INVESTMENT AND ACQUISITION CONSULTING; INTERNATIONAL PROJECTS

-If you plan to purchase a vacant land, commercial, income producing property, shopping center or invest into any other type of real estate, our team will assist you in selecting a team of professionals to conduct a due diligence study to determine if you are on the right track.
-We will assist and manage for you a team of architects, engineers, surveyors, planners, builders, designers and other professionals whose assistance is imperative before the decision is made.
+If you plan to purchase vacant land, commercial, income-producing property, shopping center or invest in any other type of real estate, our team will assist you in selecting a team of professionals to conduct a due diligence study to determine if you are on the right track.
+We will assist and manage for you a team of architects, engineers, surveyors, planners, builders, designers, and other professionals whose assistance is imperative before the decision is made.
 We will negotiate and draft employment agreements on your behalf to protect your interests in the deal.